Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Problem Formulation

 \subsection{Control Decisions and Costs}

 At the beginning of each slot, the MEC controller can choose from one of the following control options: \begin{enumerate} \item Migrate the service from location $h(t)$ to some other location $h'(t) \in \mathcal{L}$.
-This incurs a cost $c_m(x)$ that is assumed to be a non-decreasing function of $x$, where $x$ is the distance between $h(t)$ and $h'(t)$, i.e., $x=\Vert h(t)-h'(t)\Vert $.
+This incurs a \emph{migration cost} ${b}(x)$ that is assumed to be a non-decreasing function of $x$, where $x$ is the distance between $h(t)$ and $h'(t)$, i.e., $x=\Vert h(t)-h'(t)\Vert $.
 Once the migration is completed, the system operates under state $(u(t), h'(t))$.
-We assume that the time to perform migration is negligible compared to the time-scale of node mobility (as shown in Fig. \ref{fig:timing}). \item Do not migrate the service.
-In this case, we have $h'(t)=h(t)$ and the migration cost is $c_m(0)=0$. \end{enumerate}
+The migration cost can capture the service interruption time of the migration process, as recent experimental work has shown that a non-zero interruption time exists whenever a migration occurs (i.e., the migration distance is non-zero) \cite{ha2015adaptive,ma2017efficient,MachenMigration2017}.
+The interruption time can increase with the migration distance due to increased propagation and switching delays of data transmission. \item Do not migrate the service.
+In this case, we have $h'(t)=h(t)$ and the migration cost is ${b}(0)=0$. \end{enumerate}

-In addition to the migration cost, there is a transmission cost incurred by the user for connecting to the currently active service instance.
-The transmission cost is related to the distance between the service and the user after possible migration, and it is defined as a general non-decreasing function $c_d(x)$, where $x=\Vert u(t) - h'(t) \Vert$.
-We set $c_d(0)=0$.
+In addition to the migration cost, there is a data \emph{transmission cost} incurred by the user for connecting to the currently active service instance.
+The transmission cost is related to the distance between the service and the user after possible migration, and it is defined as a general non-decreasing function ${c}(y)$, where $y=\Vert u(t) - h'(t) \Vert$.
+The transmission cost can capture the delay of data transmission, where a high delay increases the service response time.
+As discussed in \cite{SatyanarayananEmergenceEdgeComputing,CeselliToN2017,ha2015adaptive,XuCloudlet2016}, the delay is usually a function of the geographical or topological distance between two nodes and it increases with the distance.
+We set ${c}(0)=0$.

+We assume that the transmission delay and the service interruption time caused by migration is much smaller than the length of each timeslot (see Fig. \ref{fig:timing}), thus the costs do not change with the timeslot length.